JonmarCorpuz/SecondBrain/Software - Kubernetes.md

 The Master Node, also known as the Control Plane, is the node the manages the Kubernetes cluster

 * Always replicate the master nodes across multiple zones for high availability
+* Capable of monitoring the metrics of the worker nodes

 | Master Node Component | Description |
 | --- | --- |